rishisingh1110/CakeShop/README.md

 - User Profile Page to display the user details.
 - Address Management with Validation where user can add, edit and delete address.
 - Checkout Page to select the delivery address and proceed for payment.
-- Payment Integration using Razorpay API.
 - Order Summary Page where user can see all the orders sorted by the latest orders.
 - Pagination to show 8 products per page.
 - Alerts in the app to notify the users about success/failure operations.
+- Implemented Debouncing in Search bar.
 - All the screens are Responsive.

 ## Tech Stack and Tools